awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 The checksums in these actions are part of the Signature Version 4 signing process\.

-## Working with the EBS direct APIs using the API or AWS SDKs<a name="ebsapi-sdk-examples"></a>
+## Work with the EBS direct APIs using the API or AWS SDKs<a name="ebsapi-sdk-examples"></a>

 The [EBS direct APIs Reference](https://docs.aws.amazon.com/ebs/latest/APIReference/) provides descriptions and syntax for each of the service’s actions and data types\.
 You can also use one of the AWS SDKs to access an API that's tailored to the programming language or platform that you're using\.
 For more information, see [AWS SDKs](http://aws.amazon.com/tools/#SDKs)\.

 The EBS direct APIs require an AWS Signature Version 4 signature\.
-For more information, see [Using Signature Version 4 signing](#ebsapis-using-sigv4)\.
+For more information, see [Use Signature Version 4 signing](#ebsapis-using-sigv4)\.

-### Using the API to read snapshots<a name="ebsapi-sdk-examples-read"></a>
+### Use the API to read snapshots<a name="ebsapi-sdk-examples-read"></a>

 #### List blocks in a snapshot<a name="listsnapshotblocks-api"></a>

 The following [ListChangedBlocks](https://docs.aws.amazon.com/ebs/latest/APIReference/API_ListSnapshotBlocks.html) example request returns the block indexes and block tokens of blocks that are in snapshot `snap-0acEXAMPLEcf41648`\.
 The `startingBlockIndex` parameter limits the results to block indexes greater than `1000`, and the `maxResults` parameter limits the results to the first `100` blocks\.

 ```
-GET /snapshots/snap-0acEXAMPLEcf41648/blocks?maxResults=100&startingBlockIndex=0 HTTP/1.1
+GET /snapshots/snap-0acEXAMPLEcf41648/blocks?maxResults=100&startingBlockIndex=1000 HTTP/1.1
 Host: ebs.us-east-2.amazonaws.com
 Accept-Encoding: identity
 User-Agent: <User agent parameter>